zytedata/zyte-autoextract/README.rst

 Python client libraries for `Scrapinghub Developer API`_.
 It allows to extract product and article information from any website.

-Both synchronous and asyncio wrappers are privided by this package.
+Both synchronous and asyncio wrappers are provided by this package.

 For Scrapy integration please check https://github.com/scrapinghub/scrapy-xod.